TundraMods/TundraExploration/README.md

 # TundraExploration
 This mod was originally created by @tygoo7 and will be continued by me.
 Tundra Exploration will continue to focus on stock-alike SpaceX and various other space related parts in KSP.
 Expect many more parts to be added in the future.
 If you have any suggestions, please leave a comment!

+### DO NOT CLONE THE MAIN BRANCH CODE.
+The plugin is only available in the release package: [Github Releases](https://github.com/TundraMods/TundraExploration/releases/)

 # Current parts

 - Rodan (Crew & Cargo Dragon V2)